-LATIN AMERICAN STUDIES MINOR (18 HOURS)
+LATIN AMERICAN STUDIES MINOR (18 Hours)

-College of Social Sciences and Professional Programs

-Advisors: Michele Butts, History and Philosophy; Matthew Kenney, Political Science; Ramon Magrans, Languages and Literature
+College of Arts and Letters, College of Social Sciences and Professional Programs Advisors: Michele Butts, History and Philosophy; Matthew Kenney, Political Science; Ramon Magrans, Languages and Literature

 Latin American Studies is an interdisciplinary minor designed to meet the needs of students interested in Latin American history and culture.
 It is hosted by the departments of History and Philosophy, Languages and Literature, and Political Science.